Multiple victims in Texas shooting spree, police say | DW | 31.08.2019

 One attacker, two cars

-At a press conference, Odessa officer Steve Rogers said the rampage started after a traffic stop, but said he was unable to shed any light on the suspect's motive.
+At a press conference, Odessa police chief Michael Gerke said the rampage started after a traffic stop, but said he was unable to shed any light on the suspect's motive.

 Police initially assumed two shooters were involved in the attack, but later said it was likely one person travelling in two different vehicles during the rampage.